Riders are to be neat and tidy. If competitors are not suitably dressed the Show Management / Judge may refuse to allow them to compete.

 Sheepskin may be used on each cheek piece of the bridle providing the sheepskin does not exceed 3 cm in diameter measured from the horse's face.

 All EC bits allowed.
 Gags and hackamores are allowed.

 Anywhere on the competition grounds, in the interests of safety, the stirrup iron and the stirrup leather (this also applies to safety stirrups) must hang freely from the bar of the saddle and the outside of the flap.
 There must be no other restrictions or attachments of any kind.
 The competitor must not directly or indirectly be tied to any part the saddlery.

 For all competitors, if the harness comes undone, or the hat falls off, the rider must retrieve and/or do up the hat, with assistance if necessary, before the next obstacle is taken.
 There will be no penalty other than the loss of time.
 Failure to do up the harness or retrieve protective headgear before taking the next jump results in elimination.

 Schooling equipment for safety may be allowed at Judges discretion.
 The rider may be placed after all riders with proper tack at Judges discretion.
 Requests must be done before the start of the event or first class to be considered, otherwise class tack specifications stand.
 Riders 13 and under will be most eligible.

 Remember volunteers are needed!!!

 Please come out and get your hours in or just lend a hand to help with ring crew, gate, announcing, etc. There is always a job to do and your help is not only wanted but much appreciated.

-Please please help us and give the director a call ahead of time if you can volunteer.
+Please please help us and send the director an email ahead of time if you can volunteer.